gusparr28/gusparr28/README.md

 ***"I would err a thousand times more if that were the cost of acquiring ten thousand new learnings."***

-Indeed, mistakes have guided me to become the individual I am today.
+Indeed, mistakes have guided me to become the individual I am today 📈🔝.

-If you've made it this far, thank you for reading 🙌.
+If you've made it this far, thank you for reading.

 Best regards,
 Gustavo Parra 🤘.